Tennessee Student Mock Election Day is October 30, 2018.

 Each school who signs up will receive “I Voted” stickers in the mail.
 The point of contacts will be sent a PDF of a mock ballot via email that can be printed off.
 We also have a Student Mock Election I Voted sign that schools can use to engage on social media.
 Additionally, we provide lesson plans written by Tennessee teachers to help incorporate civic engagement in the classroom leading up to the mock election.

 The point of contact designated for each school will receive instructions on how to report your school’s results through our website.

 What is on the ballot?

-For the mock election, our office will only be collecting results for presidential candidates who qualified to appear on the November 8 general election.
-However, schools can choose to put more races on the ballot if they want.
+For the mock election, our office will only be collecting results for the Governor and U.S. Senate races.
+However, schools can choose to put more races or candidates on the ballot if they want.
 Visit your local county election commission website or use the GoVoteTN mobile app to find candidates on your ballot.

 What if I am a part of a home school association?

 You can still participate!
 We encourage students and families apart of a homeschool association to conduct a mock election and report their results.